INDA23PlusPlus/chess-network-protocol/README.md

 chess-network-protocol = { git = "https://github.com/INDA23PlusPlus/chess-network-protocol" }
 ```

+Some parts of the protocol are optional like you do not have to implement draw or resign and if you do not do any kind of animation or rendering of previous moves the `move_made` field can be ignored.
+Just make sure you implement the minimal protocol described in the `lib.rs` file.

 # How it works
 Serde is used to define a JSON schema.
 We use port 8384 as the default port for historical reasons.
 The server is the one that listens on port 8384 and the client is the one that connects to the server.